input-output-hk/partner-chains/docs/developer-guides/native-token-migration-guide.md

 ## Migration Steps - adding the feature

-### Preparing the nodes
+### Preparing changes
+1. Add the pallet into the runtime.
+This requires implementing the trait `TokenTransferHandler`, which is left for the developers of each particular partner chain to implement according to their needs and ledger structure.
+Consult the implementation in `runtime/src/lib.rs` for an example with a mocked handler.
-1. Wire the data source into the node.
+2. Wire the data source into the node.
 Consult the reference implementation in `node/src/main_chain_follower.rs` for an example.
-2. Add the inherent data provider to your inherent data provider creation logic.
+3. Add the inherent data provider to your inherent data provider creation logic.
 Consult the implementation in `node/src/inherent_data.rs` for an example.
 Because the inherent data provider should only run after the pallet is added and fully configured in the runtime, `new_if_pallet_present` factory function should be used instead of `new`.
+4. Release the new version of node and runtime.

+### Upgrading the chain

+The following steps need to be performed in order:
-3. Upgrade the nodes running the chain to the new node version containing the IDP added in previous steps.
+1. Upgrade the nodes running the chain to the new node version containing the IDP.

-### Adding the pallet
-1. Add the pallet into the runtime.
-This requires implementing the trait `TokenTransferHandler`, which is left for the developers of each particular partner chain to implement according to their needs and ledger structure.
-Consult the implementation in `runtime/src/lib.rs` for an example with a mocked handler.
-2. Perform a runtime upgrade (using `sudo` or other governance feature) to the version containing the pallet.
+2. Perform a runtime upgrade (using `sudo` or other governance feature) to the new rutime version containing the pallet.
 3. Invoke the `set_main_chain_scripts` extrinsic on the newly added pallet, using the governance mechanism, to set the native token `policy ID` and `asset name`, and the `illiquid supply validator address`.
 After this step all information necessary is present, and the native token data provider will start producing